Out Summer 2026 | Crime Thriller Plane Justice

 Before the past comes to silence him forever.

-The original idea for Plane Justice was conceived in the Wetherspoons pub at
+The original idea for Plane Justice was dreamed up in the Wetherspoons pub at London Liverpool Street Station.

-Over a typical post-nights breakfast of eggs, sausages and bacon, accompanied by unconscionable amounts of vodka and orange – in a time before we all jumped on today’s wellness trends – my ER co-workers and I bounced around a bunch of ideas for my novel.
+Over a typical post-nights breakfast of eggs, sausages and bacon, accompanied by unconscionable amounts of vodka and orange – in a time before we all jumped on today’s wellness trends – my ER co-workers and I bounced around a bunch of ideas for a novel.

 And Graymond Sharkey was born.

 After that breakfast I couldn’t leave the story alone.
-And so the next day, after very little sleep,
+The next day, after next to no sleep, I started work on the manuscript.

-Not just because of the plot line, but because of the characters at the heart of the book who brought the story to life.
-Many of them were inspired by real people with whom I had the honour of working at one of London’s busiest hospitals.
-And many of them were present at that post-nights breakfast at Wetherspoons.
+Many of them were inspired by real people with whom I had the absolute honour of working at one of London’s busiest hospitals.
+Many of them were present at that post-nights breakfast at Wetherspoons.

 I’ll always be grateful to these amazing healthcare professionals for giving me their permission to star in Plane Justice.
 They know who they are.